HeZhang33/LLM-Fine-Tuning-Azure/labs/fine_tuning_dashboards/gpt_4.1_mini_fine_tuning_azure_ai_foundry_dashboard.md

 - Warmup steps

 Or leave them at default values.

-> 🔧 For tuning guidance, refer to https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/fine-tuning?tabs=turbo%2Cpython&pivots=programming-language-studio#configure-advanced-options.

 <ol><img src="../images/screenshot-advanced-options.png" alt="Screenshot of advanced configuration options" width="600"/></ol>

+> 🔧 For tuning the hyperparameters, one can refer to the MS Learn document [here](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/fine-tuning?tabs=turbo%2Cpython&pivots=programming-language-studio#configure-advanced-options) for a detailed explanation.

 ---